borunovv/codewars/README.md

 # codewars
-Train with challenges from codewars.com
+Some interesting challenges from codewars.com